IBM-Cloud/jpetstore-kubernetes/istio/README.md

    curl -L https://git.io/getLatestIstio | sh -
    ```

 2. Change the directory to the Istio file location.
+The location will vary depending on the latest Istio version.

    ```
-   cd istio-0.8.0
+   cd istio-1.0.x
    ```

 3. Add the `istioctl` client to your PATH.
 For example, run the following command on a MacOS or Linux system: